G303K/Module-2-Challenge/README.md

 This application is a homework assignment for the MSU Coding Bootcamp.
 In this challange we were tasked with creating a webpage to serve as a personal portfolio.

-We were to apply concepts learned throughout Modules 1-2 to create a functional and deployed website.
+We were asked to apply concepts learned throughout Modules 1-2 to create a functional and deployed website as a starting point for a porfolio that we will continue to update and refine.

 ## Installation